 ## PLF REPOSITORY

-# deb http://packages.freecontrib.org/ubuntu/plf dapper free non-free
+# deb http://packages.freecontrib.or g/ubuntu/plf dapper free non-free

-# deb-src http://packages.freecontrib.org/ubuntu/plf dapper free non-free
+# deb-src http://packages.freecontrib.or g/ubuntu/plf dapper free non-free

 The first thing I did after the upgrade was to enable the universe and multiverse repositories via Synaptics and run an upgrade and autoclean via aptitude to clean out any unused and downloaded packages: